 Don’t forget that you won’t be training any new skills at a show, only demonstrating talents you and your horse already have.
-Successful horse riders know that working diligently at home and using video as training feedback makes for a successful horse show.
+Successful horse riders know that working diligently at home and using video as training feedback is the best kind of prep for horse shows.
 Show day nerves will be a thing of the past, and you can enter the ring with a huge grin.

 Can you have it centered just on you if you’re in a group lesson?

 We’d be happy to help!
 But first could you clarify a bit more?
 Do you mean a blog on how to prepare for a horse show through group lessons?